5 Best Tours for Whale Watching in Tromso (2024-2025)

 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Are you looking to go whale watching in Tromso on your upcoming trip?
-These are the top whale watching tours in Tromso, including how to book (and answering all your questions)!
+These are the top whale watching tours in Tromso, including how to book (and I answer all your questions)!

 🇳🇴 Top activities and tours in Tromso:

-1. Whale Watching tour w/ orcas & humpbacks (the #1 whale safari!)
+1. Whale watching tour w/ orcas and humpbacks (#1 selling whale watching tour!)

 2. RIB boat whale safari (exposed to elements – but you get close!)

-3. Best Northern lights tour from Tromso (top-selling aurora tour!)
+3. Best northern lights tour from Tromso (my favorite aurora tour in Tromso)

 1. Clarion ‘The Edge’ (Tromso’s most beautiful hotel – on the sea!)